gpeyton/ai-devotional/devotional/index_Q3.md

 The value of working hard and using our time wisely.
 *Hymn*: Work, for the Night Is Coming

-### Day 3: What Is Required in the Fourth Commandment?
+### Day 3: What Did These Sacrifices Represent?
-*Catechism Q58*: What is required in the fourth commandment?
+*Catechism Q63*: What did these sacrifices represent?
-*Catechism A*: The fourth commandment requireth the keeping holy to God such set times as he hath appointed in his word; expressly one whole day in seven, to be a holy sabbath to himself.
+*Catechism A*: Christ, the Lamb of God, who was to die for sinners.
 *Hymn*: O Day of Rest and Gladness

 ### Day 4: Unchangeable (Immutable)